November 12, 2018 | White Papers

 In physically demanding industries like logistics, employee engagement is a key factor in workplace safety.
 And as a whole, the logistics industry is trending in the wrong direction.
 According to a 2018 study, only 68% of logistics professionals demonstrate a high level of engagement, compared with an average of 74% across all industries.
 Engaged shunt drivers (who know what to do and have the desire to do it) are invaluable when it comes to increasing operational efficiency, preventing incidents, and fulfilling obligations to our customers.

 How National Shunt creates engagement for shunt drivers

 Part of the NSSL Family

 Our drivers are our eyes and ears on the ground of every site we serve.
-Their input is vital to giving our field operations managers visibility to what is working well and what needs to be improved.
-By encouraging our drivers to give their feedback, we drive engagement through empowerment and ensuring every person’s voice is heard and valued.
+Their input is vital to giving our field operations managers visibility into what is working well and what needs to be improved.
+By encouraging our drivers to give their feedback, we drive engagement through empowerment and ensure every person’s voice is heard and valued.